uom-cse-realitix/rasa-text-classification/README.md

 ## Setting up

 Please use the exported `conda` environment file named as `environment.yml` in the root directory in order to set up the environment for this project.
+Change the `prefix` in the file accordingly.

 ## References